hanabi/hanabi.github.io/docs/extras/fix-clues.md

 ### The Speed-up Clue

 - The *Layered Finesse* convention (and its derivatives) are very efficient (in terms of "X-for-1").
-However, sometimes it can be very slow (low-*tempo*), as players will have to allow for all possible *Reverse Finesses* before playing anything.
-This is generally not a problem in 3-player games, but *tempo* is important in 5-player games.
+However, sometimes it can be very slow (low-*Tempo*), as players will have to allow for all possible *Reverse Finesses* before playing anything.
+This is generally not a problem in 3-player games, but *Tempo* is important in 5-player games.
 - Normally, when the *Finesse Target* (the card that is to be blind-played) is clued directly, it is a mistake due to someone not paying close enough attention.
 We refer to this as *Stomping on a Finesse*.
-- However, if high-*tempo* is needed, a player can consider intentionally *stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
+- However, if high-*Tempo* is needed, a player can consider intentionally *stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
 - One complicating factor of the *Speed-up Clue* is how to differentiate it from a more-ordinary *Fix Clue*.
 In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
 If it was a *Speed-up Clue*, they should.
 If it was a *Fix Clue*, they should not.
 - The key lies in the context of the clue:
   - Was it possible to take an equivalent line where a *Fix Clue* would not be needed?
 (In terms of the same number of clues, and no risk of discarding critical/playable cards.)
 If yes, then it is a *Speed-up Clue*.